How to Efficiently Ship to an APO/FPO Address: Simplified

 Delivery Times for Military Mail & Global APO/FPO Addresses

 The delivery lead time for shipping to military/FPO addresses is anywhere between 3 to 45 business days and varies based on several factors.
+Plan ahead and allow for plenty of time, especially during peak mailing seasons.
 Here are some reasons why the delivery time may vary:

 Military Supply Chain / Operational Schedules